Kids at this age are still very physical, but they learn in a more focused and

 tend to have shorter kids, whereas taller parents tend to have taller kids.

-Although you may worry if your child isn't as tall as his or her peers, the more
+You may worry if your child isn't as tall as his or her peers.
+But the more important

-important question is whether your child is continuing to grow at a normal rate.
-If,
+question is whether your child is continuing to grow at a normal rate.
+If, for instance,

-for instance, your child's growth rate had been normal but has recently slowed, the
+your child's growth rate had been normal but has recently slowed, the doctor may track

-a possible health problem or just a variation of normal.
+growth over a few months to see if this is a possible health problem or just a variation

 You may be concerned that your child is too small.
 Most kids who are very short